FromDaong/nft-web/docs/Social.md

 ## Write Journey

-- Create NFT with Trit Service
+- Create NFT with Treat Service
 - Store media in Object Storage
 - Write to chain with Chain Service and store in Redis CacheUser Timeline
-- Trit Service sends post to Fanout Service
+- Treat Service sends post to Fanout Service
 - Fanout Service queries User Service to get list of followers stored in Cache
 - Fanout Service sends post to Redis Cache of each follower(Home Timeline) _[condition: followers < 1000]_
 - Fanout Service sends post to Apache Storm to generate trending topics